cncoulter/cncoulter.github.io/_posts/2021-04-26-Models-of-Disability.md

 Strength: This model is sensitive to the reality that many people with disabilities are unemployed and require social assistance.

-Weakness: This approach to disability overlooks many other aspects of disability and can also great a stigma against people with disabilities, labeling them as "needy."
+Weakness: This approach to disability overlooks many other aspects of disability and can also create a stigma against people with disabilities, labeling them as "needy."

 We see the economic model in action when an employer wonders if someone with a disability would be "as productive" as someone without or when people creating welfare systems assume people with disabilities require economic support.